-- The screen printing of any product including finished apparel articles 1. - 2.
-Web-press production of printed product either specifically assigned to Code 281 or not specifically classified by an Underwriting Guide entry (e.g., books, business forms, direct mail advertising) Service contractors to the printing industry (e.g., printers' finishers) - 3. - Specialist contractors decorating china or glassware by means of purchased or customer-provided decals, the cutting 4 or engraving of glassware, engraving per se or making printing plates - The manufacture of plastic or vinyl sign letters and the application of such onto a substrate shop only, no installation 5. - 6.
+- 1. The screen printing of any product including finished apparel articles - 2.
+Web-press production of printed product either specifically assigned to Code 281 or not specifically classified by an Underwriting Guide entry (e.g., books, business forms, direct mail advertising) - 3.
+Service contractors to the printing industry (e.g., printers' finishers) - 4.
+Specialist contractors decorating china or glassware by means of purchased or customer-provided decals, the cutting or engraving of glassware, engraving per se or making printing plates - 5.
+The manufacture of plastic or vinyl sign letters and the application of such onto a substrate shop only, no installation - 6.
 The manufacture of rubber stamps

-- 1. Assign Code 136 to embroidery operations performed by a separate staff in a physically separate work area. - Assign Code 265 to a manufacturer of stationery products including but not necessarily limited to loose-leaf or ringed 2. binders, envelopes, notebooks or file folders. - Assign Code 282 to a newspaper or periodical publisher who also prints the newspaper or periodical or to a contract 3. printer principally engaged in printing any product(s) denoted in a Code 282 Underwriting Guide entry by means of a web press(es). - Assign Code 285 to printing businesses principally engaged in providing customer copy reproduction by means of sheet-fed offset printing presses utilizing paper sheet sizes greater than 15x20 inches or another sheet-fed unit/printing technique (e.g., letterpress) on paper sheets of any size. - Assign Code 932 to printing businesses providing customer copy reproduction by means of small offset presses, also 5 known as duplicators, on paper sheet sizes 15x20 inches or less or electrostatic (photo) copiers on paper of any size. - Assign Code 948 to a business that performs printing and direct mailing provided that more than 50 percent of the print 6. production is used as direct mail. - Code 281 and another printing class (or Codes 257, 261, 263, 265 or 948) will not be assigned to any printing business unless that business fulfills the multiple enterprise criteria specified in Rule IV, Paragraph C. 3. a.
-2. - Code 281 may not be assigned when printing operations are a General Inclusion into the business' governing classification.
+- 1. Assign Code 136 to embroidery operations performed by a separate staff in a physically separate work area. - 2.
+Assign Code 265 to a manufacturer of stationery products including but not necessarily limited to loose-leaf or ringed binders, envelopes, notebooks or file folders. - 3.
+Assign Code 282 to a newspaper or periodical publisher who also prints the newspaper or periodical or to a contract printer principally engaged in printing any product(s) denoted in a Code 282 Underwriting Guide entry by means of a web press(es). - 4.
+Assign Code 285 to printing businesses principally engaged in providing customer copy reproduction by means of sheet-fed offset printing presses utilizing paper sheet sizes greater than --- 17x22 inches or that have four or more color towers regardless of the paper sheets' size or any Halm envelope printing unit or another sheet-fed unit/printing technique (e.g., letterpress) on paper sheets of any size. - 5.
+Assign Code 932 to printing businesses principally engaged in providing customer copy reproduction by means of small offset presses, also known as duplicators, on paper sheet sizes --- 17x22 inches or less or electrostatic (photo) copiers on paper sheets of any size. - 6. Ássign Code 948 to a business that performs printing and direct mailing provided that more than 50 percent of the print production is used as direct mail. - 7.
+Code 281 and another printing class (or Codes 257, 261, 263, 265 or 948) will not be assigned to any printing business unless that business fulfills the multiple enterprise criteria specified in Rule IV, Paragraph C. 3. a.
+2. - 8.
+Code 281 may not be assigned when printing operations are a General Inclusion into the business' governing classification.